stytchauth/stytch-react-native-example/README.md

 cd stytch-react-native-integration
 ```

 Next we need to create a `.env` file to store our API keys.
-Modify and run the command below to create a `.env` file using the API keys found in your Stytch [project dashboard](https://stytch.com/dashboard/api-keys).
+Modify and run the command below to create a `.env` file.
+Then update `STYTCH_PUBLIC_TOKEN` with the API key found in your Stytch [project dashboard](https://stytch.com/dashboard/api-keys).
 ```bash
 # in ./stytch-react-native-integration
 echo "STYTCH_PUBLIC_TOKEN=GET_FROM_STYTCH_DASHBOARD" > .env